openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 At the very minimum, you need to have the following machines in your data center:

 * 1x Puppet master and Cobbler server (called "fuel-pm", where "pm" stands for puppet master).
-You can also choose to have Puppet master and Cobbler server on different node
+You can also choose to have Puppet master and Cobbler server on different nodes
 * 3x for OpenStack controllers (called "fuel-01", "fuel-02", and "fuel-03")
 * 1x for OpenStack compute (called "fuel-04")

-In case of VirtualBox environment, allocate the following resources for these machines:
+In the case of VirtualBox environment, allocate the following resources for these machines:

 * 1+ vCPU
 * 512+ MB of RAM for controller nodes